erfangolpour/EagleEye/README.md

 - Utilizes multithreading for efficient scanning of multiple camera streams simultaneously.
 - Provides information about the detected camera's IP address, geolocation, and confidence level.
 - Allows limiting the search to a specific country.
-- Supports opening detected camera streams in a web browser.
+- Can automatically open detected camera streams in your web browser.

 ## Installation